Skip to content

 The cost is not abstract.
 If a landlord learns you hold five BTC, your rent expectations change.
 If a thief knows your balance, you become a target.
 If you donate to a cause a government later dislikes, your funding history becomes evidence — retroactively.
 You own the coins.
 The ledger owns your future.

 This is the part most “buy Bitcoin” guides skip.
-Chain-analysis firms like Chainalysis sell deanonymisation as a service to exchanges and law enforcement, and their published reports describe clustering exchange-linked addresses by behaviour, not by crime.
+Chain-analysis firms market address-clustering and transaction-tracing products to exchanges, banks and government agencies, and the techniques they describe publicly group exchange-linked addresses by behaviour, not by proven crime.
 An algorithm flags a pattern as “risky,” and a frozen account follows — not because you did anything wrong, but because your transaction graph looked like someone who might.

 Transparency is a feature for the people watching you, and a vulnerability for you — the same property cuts both ways depending on who holds the magnifying glass.